-- All potential students must receive a school catalog prior to signing an enrollment agreement - Student must attend entrance orientation - A high school diploma or its equivalency is required for admission into the program - Prospective students must complete a successful interview with an admissions counselor - Prospective students must submit an AAS MRI Admissions Application - Applicants must be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll.) - Applicants must take and pass an institutional HESI entrance exam with a minimum of 70%.
+- All potential students must receive a school catalog prior to signing an enrollment agreement - Student must attend entrance orientation - A high school diploma or its equivalency is required for admission into the program - · Prospective students must complete a successful interview with an admissions counselor - Prospective students must submit an AAS MRI Admissions Application - Applicants must be at least 17 years of age (applicants under the age of 18 require written permission from a parent or legal guardian in order to enroll.) - Applicants must take and pass an institutional HESI entrance exam with a minimum of 70%.
 Non-Refundable exam fee is \$45.00 dlls - Applicants must be a graduate of Southwest University AAS Allied Health Program.
 (Tuition and Program length for these programs are in addition to the cost for this program; please refer to the institutional catalog for program specific tuition costs).

-Allied Health Allied Heath Adjusted Tuition Total Tuition and Total Length

-Program Program Tuition and Fees Fees (including all of Program

-and Fee Cost (Includes transfer adjustments)

-credits)

-Medical Assistant \$17,874 \$31,970 \$49,844 36 weeks

-Associate in Applied \$29,204 \$30,642 \$59,846 60 weeks

-Science in Medical

-Coding and Billing

-Associate in Applied \$28,380 \$29,780 \$58,160 60 weeks

-Science in Health

-Administration
+Allied Health Program Allied Heath Program Tuition and Fees Cost Adjusted Tuition and Fees (Includes transfer credits) Tuition and Fees (including all adjustments) Total Additional Program length Medical Assistant \$17,781 \$32,701 \$50,482 20 Terms Associate in Applied Science In Medical Assistant \$28,035 \$31,077 \$59,112 22 Terms Associate in Applied Science in Medical Coding and Billing \$31,457 \$32,244 \$63,701 24 Terms Associate in Applied Science in Health Administration \$30,451 \$31,528 \$61,979 24 Terms